 On January 15, 2010, TA Oil entered into a Contract for the Sale and Purchase of Industrial Lots (the Contract) with BIPC.
 Under the terms of the Contract, BIPC undertakes to sell the parcels of land registered under its name as well as the additional parcels of land that it will acquire from Phoenix Petroterminals and Industrial Park.
-Terms of payment include that upon downpayment, TA Oil shall be granted the sole and exclusive option to purchase the properties and shall exercise the option on or before April 1, 2010 (and was subsequently amended to extend until November 18, 2010) (the option exercise date) by giving written notice to BIPC and paying a certain amount.
-In the event that TA Oil exercises the option on or before the option exercise date, the downpayment and the exercise price shall be credited to the purchase price of the properties for BIPC acquisition.
-In the event that TA Oil does not exercise the option, BIPC shall refund 50% of the downpayment to TA Oil without interest within 30 days from the lapse of the option exercise date.
-The total purchase price for the properties already owned by BIPC is £177.53 million while the total purchase price of the additional properties to be acquired by BIPC is P156.30 million.
-On November 18, 2010, the Company exercised the option to purchase the properties and paid the option price of £31.26 million which shall be credited along with the initial downpayment of ₽15.63 million to the total purchase price of ₽333.83 million.
-These amounts are included as part of "Other noncurrent assets" account in the 2010 consolidated balance sheet.
+Terms of payment include that upon downpayment, TA Oil shall be granted the sole and exclusive option to purchase the properties.
+On November 18, 2010, the Company exercised the option to purchase the properties and paid the option price of P31.26 million which was credited along with the initial downpayment of P15.63 million to the total purchase price of P333.83 million.
+This P46.89 million option fee is included as part of "Other noncurrent assets" account in the 2010 consolidated balance sheet and was reclassified to "Receivables" account as of September 30, 2011.